PennLINC/aslprep/docs/workflows.rst

 In the absence of any of these parameters, standard values are used based on the scan type and scanning parameters.

-The element which differentiates single-PLD PCASL's CBF calculation from the PASL equivalents is :math:`T1_{blood} \cdot (1 - e^{\frac{ - \tau }{ T1_{blood} } })`.
+The element which differentiates single-delay PCASL's CBF calculation from the PASL equivalents is :math:`T1_{blood} \cdot (1 - e^{\frac{ - \tau }{ T1_{blood} } })`.